 - In order to support AF to derive the Bridge delay of port pair [Port_1, Port_2], the UE provide the DS-TT information of the DS-TT port together with the port management information in the Port Management Container.

-- The Bridge Delay for the port pair [Port_1, Port_2] = UE-DS-TT Residence Time for Port_1 + PDB for PDU Sesion_1 + UE-DS-TT Residence Time for Port_2 + PDB for PDU Session_2.
+- The Bridge Delay for the port pair [Port_1, Port_2] is calculated as the sum of the delay for PDU Session 1, the delay for PDU Session 2 and the sum of the residence times for UE-DS-TT1, UE-DS-TT2 and UPF residence time.

 - For QoS mapping, so far, the AF has the TSN information associated with the egress port and PFSP information associated with ingress port.
 Thanks for these information, the AF can associate PDU session1 and PDU session2.
 The AF derives the TSC QoS parameters for PDU session1 and PDU session2 and transmit them to PCF_1 and PCF-2 respectively.
 The QoS flow in PDU Session_1 is uplink and the QoS flow in PDU Session_2 is downlink.